snyderks/senior-design/docs/usage.md

 ## Saving Model

-Model saving is currently under development and not supported yet.
+Save the model with `model.save` in a new cell.

 ## Output Plots

-To generate output plots, run the next cell (cell 9) `trial_plots` function to create a heatmap and swarm plot of the results.
+To generate output plots, run cells 18-20 to create a heatmap, swarm plot, and saliency map of the results.

 ![Example heatmap](./heatmap-example.png)
 ![Example swarmplot](./swarm-example.png)